 "We will keep you informed"

-The task of the Sales Department is to recognise sales opportunities, win over customers and ultimately close the deal.
+The task of the Sales Department is to recognize sales opportunities, win over customers and ultimately close the deal.
 Within Moba, our Sales Managers have the most contact with customers and they have to understand what truly motivates them.
 Paul de Schouwer joined Moba as a Sales Manager and in 2004 he took over responsibility for the department as Sales Director.

 Paul has seen Moba change quite a lot since he joined the company back in 1995.
 Especially his Sales Department.
 “Around 20 years ago, all our Sales employees worked at the headquarters in Barneveld.
 We flew from the Netherlands to China, Brazil, or Russia depending on which customer needed us.
 We have slowly changed that way of working.
 Over the years, Moba has become increasingly global with offices all around the world.
 As a world leader, we have to be where our customers need us to be.
 That is impossible if everyone from our Sales team is based in the Netherlands.
 That is why we choose to have our own Sales, Service and Parts department at all of our global offices.
 This allows us to respond quickly when customers need us and, most importantly, we understand our customers better.”

 Our portfolio has increased in recent years.
 Customers not only want an egg grading or packing machine, they also need a top lidder, case packer and palletisers.